PuddletownDesign/Linux-Setups/01-local-development-server-with-virtualbox.md

 3. Choose the 'Add' button.
     Select `~/Dev/Sites` Optionally select the 'Make permanent' and "auto mount" option

-With a shared folder named share, as above, the folder can be mounted as the directory ~/host with the command
+With a shared folder named share, as above, the folder can be mounted from the host

 first let's trash the default www folder and remake it...